maximbetin/instagram-helper/README.md

 2. **Set Up the Development Environment**

    We recommend using the provided `Makefile` to simplify setup.
-This command creates a virtual environment, and installs all required dependencies.
+This command creates a virtual environment and installs all required dependencies.

    ```bash
    make setup-dev